Milan Ćuk: Parliamentarian

 Ćuk appeared in the sixth and final position on the SRS's list for the redistributed Sombor division in the 1997 Serbian parliamentary election.
 The list won three mandates, and he was not initially given a mandate.
 The Radical Party joined a coalition government led by the Socialist Party of Serbia (Socijalistička partija Srbije, SPS) in March 1998; Stanko Studen, one of the Radical Party's deputies for Sombor, was appointed as deputy minister of agriculture and was required to resign from the assembly. Ćuk was given a mandate as his replacement on 26 May 1998 and served as a supporter of the administration.

 SPS leader Slobodan Milošević was defeated in the 2000 Yugoslavian presidential election, a watershed moment in Serbian and Yugoslavian politics. Ćuk stood as a candidate for Odžaci's second constituency seat in the concurrent 2000 Vojvodina provincial election and for the municipality's fifth seat in the 2000 Serbian local elections.
 He was defeated in both contests.

 Serbia's SPS-led administration fell after Milošević's defeat, and a new provisional government was established pending new elections; the new administration did not include the SRS.
 A new Serbian parliamentary election was held in December 2000.
-As a result of reforms introduced prior to the vote, the entire country was counted as a single electoral division and all mandates were awarded at the discretion of successful parties and coalitions, irrespective of numerical order. Ćuk appeared in the eighty-ninth position on the Radical Party's list.
+As a result of reforms introduced before the vote, the entire country was counted as a single electoral division and all mandates were awarded at the discretion of successful parties and coalitions, irrespective of numerical order. Ćuk appeared in the eighty-ninth position on the Radical Party's list.
 The list won twenty-three mandates, and he was not included in the party's delegation.
 The term ended when the new assembly convened in January 2001.

 Ćuk was given the fourteenth position on the SRS's list for the 2003 parliamentary election.
-The party won eighty-two seats, and on this occasion he was included in its delegation when the assembly met in January 2004.
+The party won eighty-two seats, and on this occasion, he was included in its delegation when the assembly met in January 2004.
 Although the Radicals were the largest party in the assembly after the election, they fell short of a majority and served in opposition.

-By virtue of its performance in the 2003 parliamentary election, the SRS had the right to appoint thirty delegates to the federal assembly of Serbia and Montenegro. Ćuk was given a federal mandate on 12 February 2004; by virtue of this appointment, he was required to resign from the national assembly. Ćuk served as an opposition member in the federal parliament for the next two years.
+By its performance in the 2003 parliamentary election, the SRS had the right to appoint thirty delegates to the federal assembly of Serbia and Montenegro. Ćuk was given a federal mandate on 12 February 2004; by this appointment, he was required to resign from the national assembly. Ćuk served as an opposition member in the federal parliament for the next two years.
 The federal union of Serbia and Montenegro ceased to exist in 2006 when Montenegro declared independence.

 Ćuk appeared on the Radical Party's electoral lists in the 2007 and 2008 parliamentary elections, though he was not given a mandate on either occasion.